amadlung/2019-04-11-gwu/trimming.md

 > **Bonus Exercise (Advanced)**
 >
-> Now that we've quality controled our samples, they should perform
-> better on the quality tests run by FastQC.
-Go ahead and re-run
-> FastQC on your trimmed FASTQ files and visualize the HTML files
-> to see whether your per base sequence quality is higher after
+> Now that we've quality controled our samples, they should perform better on the quality tests run by FastQC.
+Go ahead and re-run FastQC on your trimmed FASTQ files and visualize the HTML files to see whether your per base sequence quality is higher after trimming.
-> trimming.
 >
 >> *Solution*
 >>
->> In your AWS terminal window do:
+>> In your terminal window do:
 >>
 >> ~~~
 >> $ fastqc ~/dc_workshop/data/trimmed_fastq